-2013 consumption for water and sewer operations was.3.5 GWh (12600 GJ) representing about 316 tonnes of GHG emissions.
-Over two thirds (70%) of all the energy required to power our water and sewer system is consumed at the sewer treatment lagoon alone which consumes about 2.5 GWh annually.
+2015 consumption for water and sewer operations was.3.0 GWh (10900 GJ) representing about 270 tonnes of GHG emissions.
+About two thirds of all the energy required to power our water and sewer system is consumed at the sewer treatment lagoon alone which consumes about 2.0 GWh annually.
+Close attention to operation sequences of the aerators at the sewer lagoon resulted in a significant reduction in consumption in 2014 of about 0.5 GWh (1800 GJ)

 Since 2007 the City has implemented a number of system improvements in our water and sewer systems.
 These improvements, including the Argyle Pumpstation replacement and Sewer Lagoon Aerator upgrades, have increased total sewer pumping and treatment capacity.
-This has resulted in increased electrical energy consumption of about 2900 GJ and increased GHG emissions of about 73 tonnes.
+This has generally resulted in increased electrical energy consumption of about 1200 GJ and increased GHG emissions of about 30 tonnes.

 Planned implementation of a water conservation program and further technical upgrades in the water pumping area are anticipated to somewhat offset these increases in future years.
 The City's Water Conservation Plan prepared by the Engineering Department is attached as part of Appendix 7.
+There will be a focus on implementation of this plan in 2015 including adoption of a more conservation oriented rate structure.

-Significant expansion and upgrade of our sewage treatment lagoons will increase power consumption of this facility considerably over the next few years.
+Significant expansion and upgrade of our sewage treatment lagoon will increase power consumption of this facility considerably over the next few years.
 Notwithstanding equipment efficiency upgrades and conservation measures, the sewage treatment upgrades are expected to result in continued increases in power consumption overall for water and sewer facilities in coming years.
-While these improvements will increase our power consumption significantly they also improve the City's evvironmental sustainability by reducing impacts of effluent discharged to the Somass River Estuary.
+While these improvements will increase our power consumption significantly they also improve the City's environmental sustainability by reducing impacts of effluent discharged to the Somass River Estuary.